Recommendations

 Ickworth House, Park and Gardens

-The Italianate gardens at Ickworth are unique in the UK, combining the English rose with classic Italian charm.
+The gardens at Ickworth are unique in the UK, combining the English rose with classic Italian charm.
 Sculpted trees, evergreen planting and unusual shrubs are all highlights.
 A colourful spectrum of flowers pops up around the rotunda in spring, while snowdrops scatter the ground in winter.
-There's even an all-weather trail to explore year-round, plus adorable farm animals onsite.
+There's even an all-weather trail to explore throughout the year.
+And don't miss the influx of adorable baby lambs over the spring and summer months.

 06